Yiqing-Gu/Dog-Image-Search/README.md

    ```
 4. The console will display the test results, including status codes and URLs for random images.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for review.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - [Dog API](https://dog.ceo/dog-api/) for providing the dog images.